iyadahmed/tiny_stl/README.md

-How to use:
-Can be added as a Git submodule
+# Using as a CMake dependency
-or using CMake FetchContent:

 ```cmake
 FETCHCONTENT_DECLARE(